matkonnerth/query4Opc/README.md

 https://www.gqlstandards.org/existing-languages

 There is work going on in the direction to standardize graph query languages: https://www.gqlstandards.org/home

+Is Cypher a suitable query language for opc ua information models?

 ## Mapping cypher to opc ua